shreyansh0245/GDG-FOSS-WING-ACTIVITY/README.md

 1.  **Fork this Repository**

-    Click the **"Fork"** button at the top-right of this page.
-This creates your own personal copy of this repository that you can edit.
+    I think you all know how to do this.

 2.  **Clone Your Fork**

-    Go to **your** newly forked repository.
-Click the green **"Code"** button to copy the URL, and then use your terminal to clone it to your computer.
+    Clone your fork to your local machine.

 4.  **Create Your HTML Branch**

     Now, let's start building!
-Create and switch to a new branch for your HTML file. **Be sure to use your roll number in the branch name.** Then, create a file named `index.html` inside your project folder and add some simple HTML code.
-Save and close the file.
+Create and switch to a new branch for your HTML file. **Be sure to include your roll number in the branch name.** Then, create a file named `index.html` inside your project folder and add some simple HTML code.

-5.  **Commit and Push Your HTML**
+5.  **Commit Your HTML**

-    Now, let's save your work.
-Stage the `index.html` file, **commit it with a message that includes your roll number**, and push it up to your repository.
+    Stage the `index.html` file, **commit it with a message that includes your roll number** like, "LCS20250AB: {commit message}".

 6.  **Create Your CSS Branch**

-    Time for the second part!
     Switch back to the `main` branch, then create and switch to a new branch for your CSS file.
 Create a new file named `style.css` in the same folder.
-Add some simple CSS to change the text color or font, and don't forget to link this CSS file in your `index.html`!
+Add some simple CSS to change the text color or font, and don't forget to link this CSS file to your `index.html`!

-7.  **Commit and Push Your CSS**
+7.  **Commit Your CSS**

-    Just like before, save your CSS work and also **include your roll number as the commit message**, and push it to your repository.
+    Just like before, save your CSS work, **include your roll number in the commit message**, and push it to your repository.

+8.  **Create JS file**

+    Same as what you did for the HTML and CSS files.
 ***

 #### **Bringing It All Together!**

 This is the most important part!
-You will now combine your branches using two different methods.
+You will now combine your branches using different methods.

 1.  **Merge the HTML Branch**

-    First, switch to your `main` branch and then merge your HTML branch into it.
+    First, switch to your `main` branch and then merge your `HTML` branch into it.
 This will bring your `index.html` file into the `main` branch and keep a record of the merge.

 2.  **Rebase the CSS Branch**

-    Now, switch to your CSS branch.
-Rebase it onto the `main` branch.
-This will "move" your CSS commit to the end of the `main` branch's history, creating a cleaner timeline.
+    Rebase your `CSS` branch onto the `main` branch.

-3.  **Merge the Rebased Branch**
+3.  **Merge the JS Branch**

-    Finally, switch back to your `main` branch and merge your now rebased CSS branch into it.
-This will be a **simple "fast-forward" merge**, bringing your CSS file into your `main` branch.
+    Finally, merge your now rebased `main` branch into the `JS` branch.

-4.  **Final Push and Pull Request**

-    Once both files are in your `main` branch, push your final `main` branch to your repository.
-Then, go to GitHub and create a **Pull Request** to submit your work for review.

-5.  **Attach Your Git Graph**
+4.  **Attach Your Git Graph**

-    To show us your work, please take a clear screenshot of your Git graph.
-You can view this using a visual Git tool or by running the graph command in your terminal.
+    To show us your work, please take a clear screenshot of your **Git graph**.
 Attach this image to your Pull Request.

+5.  **Final Push and Pull Request**

+    Once all files are in your `main` branch, push your final `main` branch to your repository.
+Then, go to GitHub and create a **Pull Request** to submit your work for review. **The title of your Pull Request should be your roll number**.

 **Have fun, and don't hesitate to ask us questions if you get stuck!**